 Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
-Duplicate the table as needed.
-Use actual annual measurable outcome data, including performance data from the LCFF Evaluation Rubrics, as applicable.
+Du uplicate the table as needed.
+Use actual annual measurable outcome data, including performance data from the LCFF Evaluation Rubrics, as a applicable.

+The astrable satisfine data, including performance data from the ESTT Evaluation Nubrics, as applicable.
 Describe the overall implementation of the actions/services to achieve the articulated goal.
 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
+Identify where those changes can be found in the LCAP.